MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 ## Task 4: Configure [!INCLUDE[server](../developer/includes/server.md)]

-Once you have the Microsoft Entra ID tenant and a registered application for [!INCLUDE[prod_short](../developer/includes/prod_short.md)], you configure the [!INCLUDE[server](../developer/includes/server.md)] instance for Microsoft Entra ID authentication.
+Once you have the Microsoft Entra tenant and a registered application for [!INCLUDE[prod_short](../developer/includes/prod_short.md)], you configure the [!INCLUDE[server](../developer/includes/server.md)] instance for Microsoft Entra authentication.

 1. Run [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.